 The lattice action for the scalar $\phi^4$ theory can be written as

 which, in addition to the local potential terms from the zero-dimensional example, now includes extended nearest-neighbor interaction terms that allow the field to propagate through spacetime.
-Notably, \eqref{eq:phi4_lattice_action} exhibits a global $\mathbb{Z}_2$ invariance as well, meaning that its force-- and therefore the score function-- should be $\mathbb{Z}_2$-equivariant following the discussion in Section~\ref{sec:0D_z2_symmetry}.
+Notably, \eqref{eq:phi4_lattice_action} exhibits a global $\mathbb{Z}_2$ invariance as well, meaning that its force (and therefore the score function), following the discussion in section~\ref{sec:0D_z2_symmetry}, should also be $\mathbb{Z}_2$-equivariant.

-\subsection{Network Architecture}
+\subsection{Network architecture}

-We borrow a well-known architecture from computer vision applications, known as the U-Net, which was first used for semantic segmentation in biomedical imaging \cite{ronnebergerUNetConvolutionalNetworks2015}.
-The U-Net consists of two sequential components: a contracting (encoding) path and an expanding (decoding) path, to which its name is owed.
+We borrow a well-known neural network architecture from computer vision applications, known as the U-Net, which was first used for semantic segmentation in biomedical imaging~\cite{Ronneberger2015UNet}.
+The U-Net consists of two sequential components: a contracting (encoding) path and an expanding (decoding) path.
 The encoder consists of several convolutional layers which gradually downsample the input image while increasing the number of channels; afterwards, the decoder upsamples the image again using transposed convolutions while simultaneously decreasing the number of channels back down to 1.
 Additionally, residual (skip) connections in the network concatenate data in the decoder with the intermediate data from the encoding path at the same spatial resolution.

-In Fig.~\ref{fig:unet_diagram}, we display an example diagram of our U-Net architecture that showcases how the lattice geometry evolves as it moves through the network.
+In figure~\ref{fig:unet_diagram}, we display an example diagram of our U-Net architecture that showcases how the lattice geometry evolves as it moves through the network.
 In each convolutional block, a convolutional layer is applied which preserves the data's dimensions while increasing the number of channels.
-This is followed by the application of a group normalization layer and another convolutional layer which downsamples the lattice by a factor of two in each direction.
+This is followed by the application of a group normalization layer~\cite{Wu2018GroupNorm} and another convolutional layer which downsamples the lattice by a factor of two in each direction.
 In the expanding path, we use transposed convolutions to restore the spatial resolution of the data.